DimitrisPr/evdoxos-auto-backup/README.md

   8. Save and exit
   9. Create a new doc, .docx or .odt file at the project's directory.
 (While the name doesn't matter, the extension does)

+## Tutorial

-You can find a written version of this guide [here](https://drive.google.com/file/d/1dI16ivvDLG3pEbSZy7r4BZR6JwnyVxGf/view?usp=sharing).
+You can find a written tutorial [here](https://drive.google.com/file/d/1dI16ivvDLG3pEbSZy7r4BZR6JwnyVxGf/view?usp=sharing).

 ## Quick start